 What is Tandoori Chicken?

-Tandoori chicken gets its name from the cooking vessel it cooks in.
-Tandoors are cylinder clay pots heated over an open flame, producing juicy, charred chicken with a smoky flavor.
-Since few people have a clay oven at home, you can recreate the tandoori flavor by grilling the marinated chicken in your own backyard.
+Tandoori chicken gets its name from the vessel it cooks in.
+Tandoors are cylinder clay pots heated over an open flame, producing juicy, charred chicken with an intensely smoky flavor.

 Ingredients You’ll Need